Dr. Mougeh Yasai

 Co-Founder & Clinical Director

-Whatever brings you to therapy, I believe that you can build greater insight and create lasting positive changes in your life.
+No matter where you are in your journey, I believe in your ability to gain greater insight and create meaningful, lasting changes in your life.
 As a multicultural psychologist, I am keenly aware of your unique background and use this to inform my treatment.
-My practice is LGBTQIA+ and poly/non-monogamy affirming and welcomes individuals of all identities and backgrounds.
+I provide a welcoming, affirming space for LGBTQIA+ individuals and those in polyamorous or non-monogamous relationships, embracing people of all identities and backgrounds.

 View my website and Psychology Today profile and ZocDoc profile